The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Satellite Spatial Distribution

-Although our satellite sample is not a random subset of the satellites that would be selected if 3D spatial criteria were used, we can nevertheless anticipate the functional form that $\nu(r)$ will take based upon previous work.
-First, we know that the selection criteria yield a sample of objects that consists both genuine satellites and interlopers (see, e.g., AB10 and references therein).
-Sales et al. (2007) studied the locations of the satellites of isolated galaxies in the MRS, where the satellites were selected using their 3D locations relative to the host galaxies, not redshift space criteria.
-From their work, Sales et al.\ (2007) found that the number density of the 3D selected satellites was well-fitted by a Navarro, Frenk and White profile (NFW; Navarro, Frenk \& White 1995, 1996, 1997) for host-satellite distances $r \lesssim 2~ r_{200}$.
+Although our satellites are not a random subset of the satellites that would be obtained if 3D selection criteria were used, we can nevertheless anticipate the functional form of the satellite number density profile, $\nu(r)$, from previous work.
+First, we know that our selection criteria yield a sample of objects that includes both genuine satellites and interlopers.
+Sales et al.\ (2007) found that the number density of 3D-selected MRS satellites (i.e., ``non-interloper'' satellites) was well-fitted by a Navarro, Frenk and White profile (NFW; Navarro, Frenk \& White 1995, 1996, 1997) for host-satellite distances $r \lesssim 2~ r_{200}$.
 Similarly, Kang et al. (2005) found that when satellites of Milky Way-type halos were selected in 3D, the satellites traced the dark matter distribution well, particularly for radii between $0.1 r_{\rm vir}$ and $r_{\rm vir}$.
-Thus, in our host-satellite sample we expect that for small values of the 3D host-satellite distance, $\nu(r) \propto (r/r_s)^{-1}(1 + r/r_s)^{-2}$, where $r_s$ is the NFW scale radius.
-For large values of $r$ the hosts and satellites in our sample should not be kinematically related (i.e., for large values of $r$ the ``satellites'' are actually interlopers).
-Therefore, on large scales the form of the probability density for the separation between hosts and satellites should be the same as the probability density for the separation between galaxies as a whole, which is approximated well by a power law (e.g., Hayashi \& White 2008).
-For large values of $r$, then, we would expect $\nu(r) \propto r^{-\gamma}$.
+Therefore for small values of $r$, we expect $\nu(r) \propto (r/r_s)^{-1}(1 + r/r_s)^{-2}$, where $r_s$ is the NFW scale radius.
+For sufficiently large values of $r$, the ``satellites'' in our sample are, in fact, interlopers.
+On large scales, then, the form of the probability density for the separation between hosts and satellites should be the same as the probability density for the separation between galaxies as a whole, which is approximated well by a power law (e.g., Hayashi \& White 2008).
+Therefore, for large values of $r$ we expect $\nu(r) \propto r^{-\gamma}$.

-For simplicity we adopt a functional form for the satellite number density that consists of a superposition of an untruncated NFW profile and a power law:
+To capture the 3D distribution of our entire collection of satellites, we adopt a functional form for the number density that consists of a superposition of an untruncated NFW profile and a power law: